Adjuvo/senseglove_ros_ws/README.md

 * CMakeLists.txt --> transition from hardcode path to include directory using find_path()
 * adjust .gitlab-ci.yml to include clang only if it does not check the SenseGlove_API package due to style differences.
 * Give each SenseGlove a unique HWI so that multiple/varying controllers can be used at runtime
+* Implement sensecom.h class for consistent timing of data acquisition